tymoreau/klusta_process_manager/README.txt

 	- More buttons to manage processing (cancel, remove/kill, restart..)
 	- Log view on the top right
 	- "Add to list" button replace by a green arrow (on the left)
+	- Save your list automatically on exit (and try to load the list on launch)

 -----------------
 	Requirements